5P34R/co-coder/README.md

 - custom templatetag to html to markdown

 # How to Run
-manage.py is the entry file
+manage.py is the entry file<br>
-for runnning locally
+For runnning locally:
 ```bash
 python manage.py runserver
 ```